-- ATCO will be relocating its Gas Pressure Reduction Station (PRS) from the Power Station site to a new temporary location on vacant Western Power owned land off the Banks Reserve carpark. - The temporary PRS will be approximately 20m x 15m in size and will be located on flat land at the northern end of the vacant lot. - A gas pipeline will also be installed along Summers Street, between Joel Terrace and the foreshore, to connect the gas network to the new PRS. - The existing PRS on the Power Station site will be de-commissioned as part of the works. - The temporary PRS is anticipated to remain at the new location for up to 36 months, before being removed when a permanent pressure reduction facility is commissioned in Bayswater. - The ATCO work is anticipated to take place in early 2022.
+- ATCO is required to relocate its Gas Pressure Reduction Station (PRS) from the Power Station site to a new temporary location on vacant Western Power owned land off the Banks Reserve carpark. - The temporary PRS will be approximately 20m x 15m in size and will be located on flat land at the northern end of the vacant lot. - A gas pipeline has been installed along Summers Street, between Joel Terrace and the foreshore, to connect the gas network to the new PRS. - The existing PRS on the Power Station site will be de-commissioned as part of the works. - The temporary PRS is anticipated to remain at the new location for up to 36 months, before being removed when a permanent pressure reduction facility is commissioned in Bayswater. - The ATCO work commenced in May 2022.